dmitry-korolev/remeal/README.md

         ```
         Then open your presentation and press `r` to connect to the remote control panel.

-    2. OR visit remeal deployment and drag the red dot to the bookmarks panel.
+    2. OR visit remeal deployment and drag the huge `Remeal` link to the bookmarks panel.
 Then open your presentation and press the bookmarklet.
 Presentation will be connected to the control panel automatically.